bergesinstitute/graf-method/book-1-unit-1.md

 Translation: *Syrup, boss, manager, cat, people, gin, war, guitar, goldfinch.*

-> Note: Whenever we need the U between G and E or between G and I to be pronounced, we need to add a diéresis on top of it: *pingüino, lingüística,* etc.
+> Whenever we need the U between G and E or between G and I to be pronounced, we need to add a diéresis on top of it: *pingüino, lingüística,* etc.

 # Spanish personal pronouns